SylverCoinage/testingPackage/README.md

 •	The function returns an integer which represents its move

-•	If the function returns an integer that is not a legal move, they lose.
+•	If the function returns an integer that is not a legal move, or returns something other than an integer, they lose.
+Please note, if you return a numpy int convert it to just int, otherwise the code will not accept it.

 •	The bot has a chess clock with 30 total seconds.